 - Australian Post-Graduate Scholarship Award, Australian Federal Government, a highly competitive grant to conduct 3 years PhD research

 - International Travel Grant from Yale University to co-present research with Linh Song at the inaugural SEAS Conference, New Haven, USA.

 Representative studies cover three main areas:-

 1.Youth Studies, Lifestyle Sports, Subcultures and Social Inclusion – focusing on youth cultures, lifestyle sports, skateboarding and the participation of minority populations.
 She also studies themes of gender and consent.

-2. Migration and Multiculturalism – including research on various diasporas, theories of transnationalism and cosmopolitanism, transnational adoption, celebrity adoptions, adoptive parents and sociological frameworks for the study of forced migrations, typically to ‘Western’ countries / recognition these are First Nations Land.
+2. Migration and Multiculturalism – including research on Vietnamese, Asian and African diasporas, theories of transnationalism and cosmopolitanism, transnational adoption from various nations, ‘celebrity’ adoptions, adoptive parents and sociological frameworks for the study of forced migrations, typically to ‘Western’ countries / recognition these are First Nations Land.